 Big US retailers line up deals to take on Amazon Prime Day frenzy

-REUTERS: Amazon.com Inc will face challenges from big retailers during its annual Prime Day promotion, as more merchants piggyback on the multibillion-dollar online sales event.

-Target Corp, Walmart Inc, Bed, Bath & Beyond, Macy's Inc and Kohl's Inc are some top American retail chains offering big discounts and promotions to coincide with Prime day, which takes place on Monday and Tuesday this year.
+Target, Walmart, Bed, Bath & Beyond, Macy's and Kohl's are some top American retail chains offering big discounts and promotions to coincide with Prime day, which takes place on Monday and Tuesday this year.

 And retailers are not missing the opportunity to get a slice of that pie.